iterative/dvc.org/static/docs/get-started/index.md

 us a ⭐ if you like the project!

 ✅ Contribute either on [Github](https://github.com/iterative/dvc) or
-[Patreon](https://www.patreon.com/DVCorg/overview) to support the Project.
+[Patreon](https://www.patreon.com/DVCorg/overview) to support the project.

 This longer [Tutorial](/doc/tutorial) introduces DVC step-by-step while explaining in great detail the motivation and what's happening internally.